 How can I withdraw money?

-Applications for withdrawals must be made on the appropriate withdrawal form and posted, faxed or brought to the Credit Union.
-They will be processed, provided they are fully legible and contain the Adult Signatory’s signature (or the First Saver’s if they have been given consent on the application form to withdraw under the age of 16) corresponding with that currently held on file.
+Aa signed withdrawal request form must be posted, faxed, emailed or brought to the Credit Union.
+The form must be legible and the Adult Signatory’s signature (or the First Saver’s if they have been given consent on the application form to withdraw under the age of 16) must correspond with that held on our records.

 Are there any fees on the account?

 If a cheque is unpaid we reserve the right to debit the account with any charges that we incur.